Top 20 LoL Players of All Time

-This is already a great reason to put him at the top of most League of Legends players rankings, but TheShy doesn’t stop there.
+This would already a good enough reason to put him at the top of most League of Legends players rankings, but TheShy didn’t stop there.
 He’s one of the few top laners that have mastered the art of splitpushing, and his ability to draw pressure and come out on top in 1v2 skirmishes opens up countless opportunities for his teammates.
-That being said, TheShy’s dominance came under question when he lost to Team Liquid at LoL MSI 2019.
+That being said, TheShy’s dominance came under question when he lost to Team Liquid at the LoL MSI 2019.
 Of course, he has the talent and conviction to bounce back from this setback, so it will be up to him to silence the critics at the 2019 World Championship.

 4. Caps (LEC – G2 Esports)

 When he first entered the EU LCS, Caps was renowned for his mechanical prowess.
 His talent was so overwhelming that he routinely came up with CS leads and solo kills against the best mid laners in Europe, but his dominance was undermined by his shaky decision-making.
-Still, Caps worked hard on refining his playstyle, and he went from a flashy yet unreliable mid laner to the focal point of Fnatic’s strategies.
+Still, Caps worked hard on refining his playstyle, going from a flashy yet unreliable mid laner to the centerpiece of Fnatic’s strategies.

 Combine this with his vast arsenal of pocket picks, and Caps is the perfect lightning rod.
-If you leave him unattended, he has the skill and confidence to single-handedly take over the game, and if you focus on shutting him down, his teammates will have free reign in the side lanes.
+If you leave him alone, he has the skill and confidence to single-handedly take over the game, and if you try to shut him down, his teammates will have free reign in the side lanes.
 These traits have carried Caps to a second-place finish at Worlds 2018, but a silver medal wasn’t enough for him.
 In 2019, he parted ways with Fnatic and joined G2 Esports.
-And even though many criticized him for abandoning such a successful roster, Caps put these doubts to rest by putting on an absolute clinic at MSI 2019 and claiming his first international trophy.
+And even though many criticized him for abandoning such a successful team, Caps put these doubts to rest by showing up at the MSI 2019 and claiming his first international trophy.

 3. Uzi (LPL – Royal Never Give Up)

 Uzi is a player that combines mechanical prowess and mental fortitude.
-Widely considered the best AD carry in the world, the LPL legend challenges his foes with immaculate positioning and pinpoint precision.
+Widely recognized as the best AD carry in the world, this LPL legend challenges his foes with immaculate positioning and pinpoint precision.
 For the longest time, Uzi struggled to claim an LPL title, but his victory in the 2018 Spring Split put an end to this narrative.
-On top of that, he never fails to show up at international tournaments, cementing himself as one of the best League of Legends players in the world.
+On top of that, he never fails to put on a clinic at international tournaments, making him one of the best League of Legends players in the world.

 2. Rookie (LPL – Invictus Gaming)

 His talents go far beyond the laning phase.
 Rookie is the pillar of Invictus Gaming, so whether it’s teamfighting, splitpushing, or playing around his teammates, he does everything in his power to set his team up for success.
-Hell, even when IG suffered a crushing defeat at the 2019 Mid-Season Invitational, Rookie still had a standout showing at the tournament.
+Hell, even when IG suffered a crushing defeat at the 2019 Mid-Season Invitational, Rookie still played like a world-class mid laner.
 And while he’s not among the most famous League of Legends players, you won’t make a mistake by putting your faith in Rookie.

 1. Faker (LCK – SKT T1)

 Faker puts insurmountable amounts of pressure on enemy mid laners.
-In fact, his presence alone can cause his opponents to overhaul their strategies just to shut down T1’s mid lane powerhouse.
-However, taking down a man called the Unkillable Demon King is easier said than done, as Faker is exceptional at soaking up jungle pressure.
+His presence alone can cause his opponents to overhaul their strategies for the sole purpose of shutting him down.
+However, taking down the man nicknamed the Unkillable Demon King is easier said than done, as Faker excels at soaking up jungle pressure.

 In the later stages of the game, Faker turns into the perfect ace that routinely finds one playmaking opportunity after another.
-And if T1’s mid laner secures a lead, he always seems to find a way to break open the map roams and teleport plays.
-His individual accomplishments are bolstered by a spotless competitive record, and until he retires, it’s hard to imagine anyone but Faker at the top of the League of Legends food chain.
+And if T1’s mid laner secures a lead, he always seems to find a way to break open the map with roams and teleports.
+His individual accomplishments are bolstered by a spotless competitive record, and until he retires, it’s hard to imagine anyone other than Faker standing at the top of the League of Legends food chain.

-Read our Top 10 Guides and find out who is the best LoL team of all time!
+Read our Top Rankings Guides and find out who is the best LoL team of all time!